 What are the Benefits of YouTube Closed Captioning?

-We have walked you through all the steps on how to add closed captioning to a video.
+We have walked you through all the steps on how to add closed captioning YouTube.
 Let us now discuss the benefits of adding CC to a YouTube video.
 It has numerous advantages for creators and viewers.
 Firstly, it enhances accessibility for viewers with hearing disabilities.
 The content becomes inclusive for all audiences.
 Captions also help non-native speakers better understand the dialogue, broadening the video’s global reach.

 Adding captions to videos also increases viewer retention and keeps viewers engaged even in loud public places.
-Therefore, it not only improves discoverability and visibility but also improves the video’s ranking on YouTube SERP, boosting SEO.
+Therefore, add closed captioning to video so your content improves in discoverability and visibility but also improves the video’s ranking on YouTube SERP, boosting SEO.
 Overall, closed captions create a user-friendly experience, increase watch time, and help videos perform better.

 Conclusion